Signs of Codependency

 sad girl sitting on floor contemplating

 1 out of 5 Americans suffer from behavioral health-related illnesses each year, resulting in strained relationships, lost wages, and even death.
 The consequences can be devastating, as one local family knows all too well.
 In the span of just 18 months, they lost three loved ones to suicide.
-Through in-home family therapy and school-based mental health services from The Village Family Service Center, Rachel* and her children gained the coping skills and tools they needed to start the healing process.
-Here is their story, in Rachel's own words: January 23, 2018, was a day that changed our family [...]
+Through counseling services from The Village Family Service Center, Rachel and her children gained the coping skills and tools they needed to start the healing process.
+Here is their story, in Rachel's own words: January 23, 2018, was a day that changed our family forever.
+My husband Steve (46 years old) [...]

 What is Rumination?